dougwyu/ECEC_MBC_DAMe_pipeline/README.md

 AdapterRemoval_sickle_BayesHammer_PandaSeq_DAMe

-See Wiki page for assumed folder structure
+See Wiki page for assumed folder structure.

+** This pipeline is designed for my laboratory to use, so clone and employ in your environment with care! **

 This pipeline is tested for macOS and processes Illumina HiSeq/MiSeq files for metabarcoding.
 Software installation information is in the shell script as comments.